 Our Sami guide told us that wild reindeer go up the mountains every night to sleep on ice patches — which give them a modicum of protection from the bloodsucking insects.

 Well, the subject of today’s article is not how bad mosquitoes are and the horrific damage they inflict on man and beast.
 Our question is why are they there at all?
 What could possibly be the reason for their existence?
 I am going to give you the correct answer to this question at the end of this article.

 A few years ago I made some t-shirts for family and friends.
 This is what it showed on the front:

-Seriously, did the creator of the universe, whichever version you believe in, actually design and release these creatures, to plague the other inhabitants of the world he had created?
+Seriously, did the creator of the universe, whichever version you believe in, actually design and release these creatures, to plague the other inhabitants of the world he (or she or it) had created?
 How plausible is that?
 The great Mark Twain put it more eloquently than anything I can say.
 He was talking about flies, but what he wrote can apply equally well — even better — to mosquitoes.

 This, Mark Twain imagines, is what the creator of the universe (and of flies) must have charged them to do: